The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Conceptual considerations and comparison of conventions

 In the case of~\eref{KMseq_e}, the sign exponent reduces to $N(\ind\,D)\!+\!\fd(\fc(D))$.
 The dependence on $\fd(\fc(D))$ drops out when taking the overlap maps for the trivializations of this version of the determinant line bundle, and so the isomorphism of \cite[Theorem~2.1]{Salamon} gives rise to a well-defined topology on this bundle.
 It is isomorphic to the determinant line bundle of \cite[Section~(11a)]{Seidel} by the multiplication by $(-1)^{\fc(D)}$ in the fiber over $D\!\in\!\cF(X,Y)$.
 The interchange of factors in~$\la(D)$ accounts for the change of the sign exponent in the direct sum formulas, \cite[(3)]{Salamon} and \cite[(11.2)]{Seidel}, from~\eref{cUDDdfn_e1}, as explained at the end of the last paragraph in Section~\ref{KM_subs}.\\

 In \cite[Section~1]{Quillen} and \cite[Appendix~D.2]{Huang}, $\la(D)$ is defined to be either

 the notation is somewhat ambiguous, but looks more like the former.
-However, the usage in~\cite{Quillen} is more consistent with the latter; the usage in~\cite{Huang} is sometimes more consistent with the latter and sometimes more consistent with the former.\footnote{For example, the last equality in the last displayed expression in the proof of \cite[Proposition~D.2.2]{Huang} uses the latter definition, while \cite[(D.2.9)]{Huang} uses the former.} While $\la(\ka(D)^*)$ and $\la^*(\ka(D))$ are canonically isomorphic, there are at least two choices of such canonical isomorphisms, the two provided by the pairings~\eref{pairdfn_e}.
+The usage in~\cite{Quillen} is more consistent with the latter convention; the usage in~\cite{Huang} is sometimes more consistent with the latter and sometimes more consistent with the former.\footnote{For example, the last equality in the last displayed expression in the proof of \cite[Proposition~D.2.2]{Huang} uses the latter definition, while \cite[(D.2.9)]{Huang} uses the former.} The latter definition of~$\la(D)$ is used in \cite[Section~(f)]{BF}.
+While $\la(\ka(D)^*)$ and $\la^*(\ka(D))$ are canonically isomorphic, there are at least two choices of such canonical isomorphisms, the two provided by the pairings~\eref{pairdfn_e}.
 The ``construction" of the determinant line bundle in~\cite{Quillen} consists of mentioning that each homomorphism $\de:V\!\lra\!W$ between finite-dimensional vector spaces gives rise to a natural isomorphism

 but no indication is given what it~is.
 In the proof of \cite[Proposition~D.2.2]{Huang}, this isomorphism is described as a composition of other isomorphisms, but some of them are not specified.\footnote{In addition, $(\det F)^{-1}$ should be $\det F$ at the end of the statement of this proposition and $\det H_2$ should be $(\det H_2)^*$ in the second-to-last displayed equation in the proof; the first change is necessary for the section~\eref{Quillensec_e} to be continuous in the finite-dimensional case.} The construction in \cite[Appendix~D.2]{Huang} is fundamentally based on \cite[Proposition~D.2.6]{Huang}, though its proof appears to be incomplete; see Remark~\ref{Huang_rmk} for details.
 However, the statement of this proposition is the basis for the construction of the determinant line bundle in this paper and a close cousin of this proposition, Proposition~\ref{CompET_prp2}, is used to verify the continuity of the bundle map~\eref{ETisom_e} for families of exact triples of Fredholm operators.
-Neither \cite[Appendix~D]{Huang} nor \cite{Quillen} confirms most of the properties of the determinant line bundle stated in Section~\ref{summ_sec}.\\
+The construction in~\cite{BF} is limited to Hilbert spaces and still omits some details.
+Neither \cite[Section~(f)]{BF}, \cite[Appendix~D]{Huang}, nor \cite{Quillen} confirms most of the properties of the determinant line bundle stated in Subsection~\ref{detLBprop_subs}.\\